Seed School Teachers

 Andrew Kimbrell is an internationally recognized public interest attorney, public speaker, and author.
 He is the founder and Executive Director of Center for Food Safety.
 He also is Director of the San Francisco based Center for Technology Assessment, co-founder of Foundation Earth, and President of the Board of Humane Farm Animal Care (that administers the Certified Humane label).

-Professor of Community & Environmental Sociology, Emeritus, University of Wisconsin, Madison.
+Jack Kloppenburg is a professor of Community & Environmental Sociology, Emeritus, University of Wisconsin, Madison.
 Jack is author of First the Seed, The Political Economy of Plant Biotechnology and is a force behind the Open Source Seed Initiative.
 He focuses on social studies of science and technology and on environmental sociology.
 He explores the means by which those who “own” biological diversity in developing countries can claim ownership and maintain genetic “property rights” and systems of reward for the production, reproduction and maintenance of biological diversity.
 He specifically focuses on the problems of establishing rights to genetic information on behalf of peasant communities and indigenous peoples.
 In addition, he is undertaking a study to address the distinctions between “local/indigenous” and “scientific” knowledge production.

 Jeff McCormack, is founder and previous owner of Southern Exposure Seed Exchange and Garden Medicinals and Culinaries, co-founder of Virginia Plant Savers, and founder and owner of McCormack’s Botanicals.
 In addition to his work on seed breeding, Jeff has published a number of articles on heirloom seeds, sustainable agriculture, integrated pest management, and has edited several books on topics which include seed saving and culinary herbs.
 He has authored 7 organic seed production manuals for the USDA.
 He has a life-long interest in medicinal plants and ethnobotany.